 I guess somewhere in the back of my mind, a desire to write a book existed for some time.

 Over the last few years, I met a few well-accomplished authors!

-I would always ask them about how they came up with the idea, the process they followed, how they learnt the art of writing, and so on.
-And even discussed with them about my dream of writing a book!
+I would always ask them about how they came up with the idea, the process they followed, how they learned the art of writing, and so on.
+And even discussed with them my dream of writing a book!

 They encouraged me to write one.
 (One great thing about most successful writers is that they encourage you to write!)

 I attended a couple of workshops on writing fiction and sought advice from some of the successful fiction writers.

 I was now convinced that I had to write my own book!